androportal/ABT/user/Bank_reconciliation.rst

 * ``Total Debit`` & ``Total Credit`` at the end of the table.

 * Bank Reconciliation Statement is located at the bottom of the table.
-Scroll vertically or use ``easy scroll button`` to directly reach to the bottom of the page to view the Statement.

 .. image:: images/bank_statement.png
    :name: ABT main page
    :align: center
    :height: 200pt
    :width: 350pt

+* Options button is provided to export report in a PDF or CSV format.